BoomSec/BoomSec/README.md

 - G'day, I’m Boom
-- I’m interested in anything IT, with extra interest in cyber security and tech repair
+- Working in the IT Industry one support ticket at a time.
+- Cyber Security Researcher
-- Contact me on Discord @ Boom_Mic#0001
+- Contact me on Discord @ boom_mic
+- Regular on discord.gg/owlsec

 <!---
 BoomSec/BoomSec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.